Books By David Ewing Duncan

 Throughout history, the outsized personalities of scientists have astonished us with their brilliance and audacity.
 From Galileo to Jonas Salk, they push society into new realms with great leaps of inventiveness and originality, providing us with everything from the wheel to rocket ships and penicillin.
 Today's masterminds in biotechnology promise lifespans up to 400 years; cures for cancer; and an end to pollution.
 But these masterminds could also produce unintended nightmares – bioengineered lifeforms that run amuck, bioweapons, social upheavals.
 Which will it be: heaven or hell, or both, or neither?
 (HarperCollins, 2005)

-David on NPR's Morning Edition with Ree Montaigne
+NPR Interview: Morning Edition with Renée Montaigne

 “Rather than speculating about the future in a more conventional way, David Ewing Duncan, in his charming and often amusing book uses instead the personalities and thoughts of a coterie of exceptional geneticists.”